Mighty Morphin Alien Rangers: Episodes

+Part 1: Aisha's quest begins in Africa.
+Meanwhile, Lord Zedd seeks the Zeo Crystal for himself.
+Also, he summons the evil Hydro Hog.
+His assignment: get the Rangers.
+Rito and Goldar finally find the underground base, but they accidentally activate the device.Part 2: Aisha's quest ends, but she decides to stay in Africa to help the sick animals.
+She sends a young girl named Tanya Sloan back in her place with the final piece of the Zeo Crystal.
+The Alien Rangers defeat the Hydro Hog, and Earth is rotated forward in time.
+The planet is now back where it belongs in time, and all the Power Rangers are restored to their original ages... and Tanya has also grown into a young teenager.
+As for Aisha, she herself is now a teenager again and is living in Africa, but then Rito and Goldar steal the now complete Zeo Crystal, and the Command Center blows up.

 Home media

 The Mighty Morphin Power Rangers: The Complete Series boxset from Shout!
-Factory released on July 11, 2012 (through San Diego Comic-Con), August 13, 2012 (through Time Life), and November 20, 2012 (at wide retail).
+Factory released on 11 July 2012 (through San Diego Comic-Con), 13 August 2012 (through Time Life), and 20 November 2012 (at wide retail).
 All 10 episodes of Alien Rangers are featured on the fifth disc included in the Mighty Morphin Power Rangers Season 3 DVD case of said boxset, marking the series as season 3.5.
-The boxset was re-released on October 18, 2016 (at wide retail) with new cover art packaging for the set, but is otherwise identical to the previous 2012 releases.
-On August 7, 2018 a new version of the boxset released featuring a "25th Anniversary" Steelbook and included Mighty Morphin Power Rangers: The Movie on Blu-ray (the rest of the set is still DVD).
+The boxset was re-released on 18 October 2016 (at wide retail) with new cover art packaging for the set, but is otherwise identical to the previous 2012 releases.
+On 7 August 2018 a new version of the boxset released featuring a "25th Anniversary" Steelbook and included Mighty Morphin Power Rangers: The Movie on Blu-ray (the rest of the set is still DVD).

-On September 24, 2013, the complete Mighty Morphin Alien Rangers series was released individually onto DVD.
-On August 13, 2019 a new version of Mighty Morphin Power Rangers Season 3 was released in a steelbook case with all 10 episodes of Alien Rangers on an extra fifth disc.
+On 24 September 2013, the complete Mighty Morphin Alien Rangers series was released individually onto DVD.
+On 13 August 2019 a new version of Mighty Morphin Power Rangers Season 3 was released in a steelbook case with all 10 episodes of Alien Rangers on an extra fifth disc.

-The series was also later included in the 20 season limited edition Power Rangers: Legacy boxset released on January 2, 2014.
+The series was also later included in the 20 season limited edition Power Rangers: Legacy boxset released on 2 January 2014.